-Several years ago I made Carol Fenster’s Gluten-Free Crepes.
+Today I’m sharing Carol Fenster’s recipe for Gluten-Free Crepes for Two.
+Several years ago I made her original Gluten-Free Crepes.
 They were simply amazing!
 We had savory crepes for our dinner and then dessert crepes later that same night.
-It was such a wonderful evening because not only did we enjoy this special meal and dessert, but the crepes also bought back fond memories of a day that we had spent with some friends many years earlier.
+It was such a wonderful evening because not only did we enjoy this special meal and dessert, but the crepes also brought back fond memories of a day that we had spent with some friends many years earlier.

 After a trip to the National Zoo in Washington, D.C., the four of us had ventured into Georgetown.
 We had walked around for a while checking out the shops and had even come across actor Jack Albertson in The French market.
 Finally, we stopped to enjoy dinner at Maison de Crepes.